 Notice from the figures that generally, level-k max-min fairness gives significantly better protection for good user traffic than pushback max-min fairness.
 The performance advantage of level-k max-min fairness increases as k increases, until it levels off at k roughly equal to 20.
 This is because good traffic can aggregate to a significant level near S (the increase rate can be exponential), making it hard to distinguish from the attacker traffic at that location.
-Since pushback always originates control at S, it can severely punish good traffic.
+Since pushback always originates control at S in our experimental setup (pushback is designed to originate at the point under attack, which can be a congested router in general), it can severely punish good traffic.
 By initiating control further away from S (specifically, about k hops away), level-k max-min fairness achieves better good user protection.

-2) Unevenly distributed aggressive attackers: In this set of experiments, each good user traffic rate is chosen randomly and uniformly from the range [0, 2], while each attacker rate is similarly chosen from the range [0, 20].
+2) Unevenly Distributed Aggressive Attackers: In this set of experiments, each good user traffic rate is chosen randomly and uniformly from the range [0, 2], while each attacker rate is similarly chosen from the range [0, 20].
 In each experiment, about 20% of the hosts are chosen to be attackers, and the remaining hosts to be good users.

 In these experiments, we select the attackers to have different concentration properties.
-Specifi cally, we pick five disjoint subtrees from the network topology, labeled in Fig. 9 as 1-5.
+Specifically, we pick five disjoint subtrees from the network topology, labeled in Fig. 9 as 1-5.
 The five subtrees have properties as shown in Table III.
-We then define four concentration configurations, 0-3, for the attackers, as shown in Table IV.
-The intention is for attacker concentration to increase as we go from configurations 0 to 3.
-(Notice that the roots of subtrees 4 and 5 in configuration 3 share a common parent, and so attacker traffic converges more quickly than the subtrees 1 and 3 in configuration 2.)
+We then define four concentration configurations, 0-3, for the attackers, as